uhasker/getting-things-done-in-next-js/src/chapter4/02-data-types-and-constraints.md

 ### Enums

 Enumerated data types are data types which comprise a static (and also ordered) set of values.
-This is a bit similar to the union data type in TypeScript (although enums and union types _are not the same_).
+This is a bit similar to creating a union of literal types in TypeScript (although enums and union types _are not the same_).

 You can define an enum using the `create type` statement.
 For example, this is how we defined the `status` enum: